adrianbj/ProcessAdminActions/README.md

 **Copy Table Field Rows To Other Page**
 Add the rows from a Table field on one page to the same field on another page.

+**Create Users Batcher
+Allows you to batch create users.
+This module requires the Email New User module and it should be configured to generate a password automatically.

 **Delete Unused Fields**
 Deletes fields that are not used by any templates.